Market Insights:

 “The ECB is already delivering a hefty stimulus to the Euro area, following decisions taken between June 2014 and early 2015.
 It has introduced a negative interest rate, of minus 0.2%, which is charged on deposits left by banks with the ECB.
 It has also been providing ultra-cheap, long-term funding to banks provided that they improve their lending record to the private sector.
 And, most important of all, in January it announced a full-blooded program of quantitative easing (QE) – creating money to buy financial assets – which got under way in March with purchases of €60 billion ($68 billion) of mainly public debt each month until at least September 2016.”

 Despite these hefty measures, recovery in the Euro area has been anemic, and deflation remains a significant issue.
 According to Draghi, Euro area QE is expected to continue until there is “a sustained adjustment in the path of inflation.”
 Europe is shooting for 2 percent inflation, just like the United States.
 The People’s Bank of China (PBOC) eased monetary policy last week, too.
 On Monday, data showed the Chinese economy grew by 6.9 percent during the third quarter, year-over-year.
 Projections for future growth remain muted, according to BloombergBusiness.
 On Friday, the PBOC indicated it was cutting interest rates for the sixth time in 12 months.
 U.S. markets thrilled to the news.
 The Dow Jones Industrial Average, Standard & Poor’s 500 Index, and NASDAQ were all up more than 2 percent for the week.
-Many global markets delivered positive returns for the week, as well. table-10-28
+Many global markets delivered positive returns for the week, as well.“Measuring the gig economy matters.
+To get a clear picture on living standards, you need to understand how people combine jobs, work, and other activities to create income.
+And, this gets to the crucial question of whether the gig economy represents a positive or negative development for workers.
+All this makes it important for official agencies to have a go at measuring it.”

 What’s the solution?
 The Wall Street Journal suggested the U.S. Congress might want to reconsider funding the U.S. survey of Contingent and Alternative Employment Arrangements.
-The last time it was conducted was 2005. reflections-10-28]]>
+The last time it was conducted was 2005. ]]>